kobe1104/Death-Star/README.md

 ## Features & Implementation

 ### Game Music and Effect Sounds
-  It comes with great background music when the game starts and sounds effects when shooting and winning or losing the game.
-  Click on the volume icon on the left bottom corner to turn sounds on and off!
+  The game music and sound effects are supported by HowlerJS.
+Depends on the user actions, it plays different theme musics and sounds.
+Users are also allowed to turn the sounds off by clicking on the speaker icon on the left bottom corner.

 ### Asteroids Come from all Directions
 ![game](http://res.cloudinary.com/corgi1989/image/upload/c_scale,w_777/v1481743605/Screen_Shot_2016-12-14_at_11.23.40_AM_iyzmcr.png)

-  Watch out!
-Asteroids come from random directions.
-Shoot them before they hit the Death Star!
+  Asteroids spawn locations, directions and speed are all handled by CreateJS.
+  The distance between asteroids and death star is used to determine if they collide.
 ### Death Star has Random Path Each Game
-  Your Death Star goes in a different path everytime!
-Each game is unique!
+  Your Death Star goes in a unique path each game!
+The path is calculated and randomized in a certain range and speed to make it more challenging.
 ### Restarting Game
   Need to restart or play again?
 Simply click on the first icon on the left bottom corner!